mattyradiuk/API-Practice/README.md

 # API-Practice
-Going to try and make a card game using http://deckofcardsapi.com/
+Tried to make a super simple card game using http://deckofcardsapi.com/

 * Still might implement betting but who knows